 The MPP configuration pins SELMPP[1:0] are tied to GND (logic low), selecting an MPP ratio of 50 %.

 The ENLV enable pin for the low-voltage LDO is tied to BUCK.
-The microcontroller will be enabled when Vbatt and Vboost exceed Vchrdy as the low-voltage regulator supplies it.
+The microcontroller will be enabled after system wake-up.

 The application software can enable or disable the radio transceiver with a GPIO connected to ENHV.